mikyll/Mobile-Systems-M/flashcards.md

 - Home Agent (**HA**, ~old post office), is a router that maintains a table with the information of all the MHs whose permanent IP address is in the HA network.
 - Foreign Agent (**FA**, ~new post office), is a router that maintains information about MHs that are visiting its network, by assigning them a CoA, which is needed to route traffic from/to a MH and its HA.

-To perform the communication, HA and FA enstablish a **tunnel connection** whose endpoints are the permament IP address and the CoA of the two hosts involved in communication.
-HA and FA perform the routing, based on IP-within-IP encapsulation ([RFC 2003](https://datatracker.ietf.org/doc/html/rfc2003)).
-The communication chain is CH->HA->FA->MH.
+To perform the communication, HA and FA enstablish a mono-directional (HA->FA) **tunnel connection**, using as IP addresses respectively the permament IP address (HA) and the CoA (FA).
+The communication tunnel is based on IP-within-IP standard ([RFC 2003](https://datatracker.ietf.org/doc/html/rfc2003)).
+The communication chain is CH->HA(encapsulation)->(decapsulation)FA->MH.

 #### What's Mobile IP **triangular routing**?
 How can it be optimized?
 **Triangular routing** is the most common problem in Mobile IP.
-It occurs when MH and CH are close, but the HA is far, making the path much longer that it should have been, and generating overhead.
+It occurs when MH and CH are close, but the HA is far, making the path much longer that it could have been, and generating overhead.

 A possible optimization would be to make the correspondent node CH aware of the CoA of MH, after the first interaction: when CH sends its first packet to HA, HA sends back the CoA of MH.
 Afterwards, CH and MH can communicate directly through tunneling.
-This solution solves both triangular routing and ingress/egress problems, but is only part of Mobile IPv6, so both CH and MH must be compliant with it.
+This solution solves both triangular routing and ingress/egress problems, but is only part of **Mobile IPv6**, so both CH and MH must be compliant with it.

 #### Does Mobile IP face **ingress/egress filtering problems**?
 How can they be solved?
 Ingress/Egress filtering problem is typical of Mobile IP and occurs when CH is located in the Home Network, due to routers firewalls (FA and HA): the router may decide to drop packets because the address inside the header is "strange":